aaronpeikert/reproducible-research/README.md

 time even if the computing and software platform is updated or changed (computational reproducibility), and 3) changes at any time (during development and post-publication) are tracked, tagged, and documented while earlier versions of both data and code remain accessible.
-This workflow not only ensures computational reproducibility but increases productivity by facilitating reuse by the individual researcher and the community.
-While the research community recognizes dynamic document generation as a tool to ensure reproducibility, we demonstrate with practical examples that dynamic documents alone are not sufficient to ensure long-term computational reproducibility.
+While the research community increasingly recognizes dynamic document generation as a tool to ensure reproducibility, we demonstrate with practical examples that dynamic documents alone are not sufficient to ensure long-term computational reproducibility.
+By ensuring full computational reproducibility together with version management, dependence management and literate programming, the workflow increases scientific productivity by facilitating later reuse.

 # Compile